justinduckett/portfolio/banking-fraud-analytics.md

-## Automated fraud detection engine: fintech transaction analytics
+## Fintech data engineering: Detecting high-value banking fraud

 ### Summary
 This project is a fully automated system designed to detect financial fraud in real-time.
 I built a pipeline that takes raw banking transaction data, cleans it, and checks it for suspicious patterns like users spending unusually high amounts.
 The final result is a live dashboard that alerts fraud analysts to high-risk activity the moment it happens.